 - Deal 4: 38 days

-We closer four deals and all together, it took 131 days to close them.
+We closer four deals and it took 131 days to close them all together.
 This means that the average length of our sales cycle is 33 days.

 Who should use it

 This is a great sales forecasting method for sales managers who want to learn more about the deals that are spread across their pipeline.
-They can use this method to differentiate between different types of groups, for instance.
+For instance, they can use this method to differentiate between different types of groups.

 Sales managers might find that the average sales cycle length is much shorter for web leads, for example, when compared to email leads.